Strathclyde Country Park: In the news

-On the June 2012 Strathclyde Country Park was host to the Western District Open Water Swimming Championship that attracted up to 70 competitors.

-Following the race 57 people were discovered to be suffering from stomach cramps, sickness and diarrhoea 5 of the 57 tested positive for norovirus.
+In June 2012, Strathclyde Country Park hosted the Western District Open Water Swimming Championship that attracted up to 70 competitors.
+Following the race, 57 people were discovered to be suffering from stomach cramps, sickness and diarrhoea, five of whom tested positive for norovirus.
 All water based activities were subsequently temporarily suspended.

-Experts attributed the incident to heavy rainfall prior to the event, with council officials confirming that tests of the water quality in the days before the event within the accepted open water guidelines.
+Experts attributed the incident to heavy rainfall prior to the event, with council officials confirming that tests of the water quality in the days before the event had been within the accepted open water guidelines.

 The loch previously had issues with open water events affected by blue and green algae growth, resulting in the cancellation of the Great Scottish Swim in August 2010.
-In summer 2011 algae growth also put a stop to water sports just two months before the start of the International Children's Games.
+In summer 2011, algae growth also put a stop to water sports just two months before the start of the International Children's Games.